-These super easy Sausages, Potato, and Veggie Foil Packet Dinners bring the fun of summer camp to your backyard… or campsite… or even kitchen table.
+These super easy Sausage Foil Packets with potatoes and vegetables bring summer camp fun to your backyard… or campsite… or even… your kitchen table.

 For those of you who have seen our every popular 15 Minute Super Easy Foil Packet Fish Dinners, you know how easy these foil packet dinners are.

 And popular with everyone, because they’re completely customizable to preference.
 If someone has an aversion to say, onions, (as incredible as that might be), simply eliminate it and mark the packet before it’s grilled.

 Here’s what happens in my family.
 Rule of thumb is one sausage link per packet.
 If they’re extra-large, I’ll take half, my son will take two, and hubby gets his and half of mine.
 A perfect marriage.
 All packets are marked and everyone is happy.

 If friends come unexpectedly, easy.
 There’s always enough to fill more packets.